-The deadline for submitting an application seeking exemption under Chapter 84.36 is March 31 annually.
+The deadline for applying is March 31 annually.
 Applications filed after March 31 are subject to a late filing fee.
-However, because of the timing of the legislation the first year filing deadline will be different:
+However, because of the timing of the legislation, the first-year filing deadline after the effective date of the applicable legislation listed below will be different:

-- SSB 6211: Land owned the initial application must be postmarked on or before July 1, 2016. - ESSB 5143: Land leased the initial application must be postmarked on or before August 6, 2018. - ESHB 1107: Qualified cooperative association the initial application must be postmarked on or before September 26, 2019.
+- SSB 6211: Land owned applications must be postmarked on or before July 1, 2016. - ESSB 5143: Land leased applications must be postmarked on or before Aug.
+6, 2018. - ESHB 1107: Qualified cooperative association applications must be postmarked on or before Sept.
+26, 2019. - SB 6013: Mutual self-help housing applications must be postmarked on or before Sept.
+6, 2024.